20 protest songs plus 20 organisations you can support with donations. Help them in their fight against the new POTUS.

 1Father John Misty – ‘Pure Comedy’

 This here is the song that inspired this list.
-The title track, and first song, to be released from his upcoming album, the track is an exploration of the irony of humanity.
+The title track, and first song, to be released from Father John Misty’s upcoming album, the track is an exploration of the irony of humanity.
 As Joshua Tillman, who writes under the pseudonym Father John Misty, says, “These ironies are designed to help cope with the species’ loathsome vulnerability and to try and reconcile how disproportionate their imagination is to the monotony of their existence.”

 With lyrics like “And they get terribly upset / When you question their sacred texts / Written by woman-hating epileptics” and “Where did they find these goons they elected to rule them?
 What makes these clowns they idolize so remarkable?”, the track is a blunt and disgusted look at humankind.